🎉 Get a 1% match on IRA contributions and 401(k) rollovers. Learn more

 What are the disadvantages of an inherited IRA?

-The disadvantages of an inherited IRA is knowing how to navigate and follow the many complex rules regarding distributions and RMDs, and understanding the tax implications for your specific situation.
-However, it’s important to realize that an inherited IRA is a financial opportunity and it could help provide you with money for your own retirement.
+The disadvantages of an inherited IRA include: knowing how to navigate and follow the complex rules regarding distributions and RMDs, and understanding the tax implications and potential penalties for your specific situation.

 How do you calculate your required minimum distribution?